Royal-Impact-Social-Innovation-RF-NPC/sprint-week-10-12-project-5-Phenyo28/README.md

 | `images/`     | Project photos, screenshots of the prototype, and wiring setup. |
 | `docs/`       | Documentation, including README, bill of materials, system overview, and test reports. |
 | `AI/`         | Edge Impulse models or training datasets used for waste classification with the ESP32-CAM. |

+## Perfomance Flow of the project

+**1. Power On**
+- System powered by Li-ion batteries and switch.
+- ESP32 initializes all components and LEDs flash to indicate readiness.

+**2. Object Detection**
+- ESP32-CAM captures an image of the waste item placed in front of the camera.

+**3. Image Classification**
+- AI model (Edge Impulse) identifies the waste type; plastic, paper, or electronic.

+**4. LED Indication**
+- Green LED: Plastic
+- Yellow LED: Paper
+- Red LED: Electronic

+**5. Sorting Action**
+- ESP32 activates the corresponding servo motor to open the correct bin door.
+- Item drops in; servo closes after a short delay.

+**6. Feedback**
+- OLED display shows sorting message.
+- Buzzer beeps to confirm successful sorting.

+**7. Reset**
+- LEDs turn off and servos return to the closed position.
+- System waits for the next item.